 New Oregon: My Vision for the Future of the Pacific Northwest

 I’m done with mono-party control.
 We all want the same things—cleanliness, order, conservation, clean air and water, a good future for our children—so I’m building a broad, independent path that invites everyone in.
+We need to modernize our State Constitution.
+We also need to prioritize difficult conversations: I value first principles, humility, and challenging our own assumptions.
+New Oregon should welcome respectful disagreement, real data, and the courage to change course.

-Homelessness (and economics)
+3: Homelessness (and economics)

 The starting point is simple: most people without stable homes are decent human beings.
 Our approach is compassion, simplicity, and patience, plus practical steps for safety, IDs, jobs, and staying on track over weeks and months.

 New Oregon must be a bastion for religious freedom and a government without a sanctioned religion.
 I’ll speak openly about the moral roots of policy—compassion, truth, simplicity, love—while refusing the habit of judging each other’s beliefs.
+From the 2024 Presidential campaign, there’s a video about the importance of religions here, and an essay on the topic of religious leaders’ endorsements of political candidates.

 I reject the false choice between compassion and justice.
 We can seek accountability and still remain compassionate, renewing our criminal justice system with that harmony at the center.

-Environment (and economics)
+7: Environmental Stewardship (and economics)